 - God speaks now through His Holy Word – the Bible – and we can grow in our knowledge, love, and obedience to Him as we engage His Word deeply.

-All congregations sponsored by the Dubai Evangelical Church Centre affirm our common statement of faith:
+All congregations sponsored by the Evangelical Church in Dubai affirm our common statement of faith:

 1. GOD: There is one Triune God, who exists eternally in three distinct but equal persons: the Father, the Son, and the Holy Spirit.
 God is unchangeable in his holiness, justice, wisdom, mercy and love.
 He is the almighty Creator, Savior and Judge who sustains and governs all things according to his sovereign will for his own glory.